 About Us

-The primary goal of the Institute is to prepare students to work as assistants to attorneys in 21st century sophisticated legal practices.
+The primary goal of the Institute is to prepare students to support attorneys in 21st century sophisticated legal practices.
 Paralegals may not provide legal services directly to the public except as authorized by law.

 Loyola’s curriculum has breadth and depth.
 Also, Institute courses emphasize the technological skills required in today’s law offices, including the extensive use of online resources and several popular software programs.